ebenKB/apotica-web-core/readme.md

 * [Node.js](https://nodejs.org/) (with npm)
 * [Gulp cli](https://gulpjs.com/)

-The project already ships with a gulp.js file and for that matter you do not need to create a new gulp.js file.
+*The project already ships with a gulp.js file and for that matter you do not need to create a new gulp.js file*.

 * [Google Chrome](https://google.com/chrome/)
 ## Installation